One of the main things I talk to my clients about is their attitude to risk, after all, it’s an inherent part of investing.

 Avoidable Concentrated Risks: Concentrated risks are the kind we’ve been describing so far – the ones that wreak targeted havoc on particular stocks, bonds or sectors.
 In the science of investing, concentrated risks are considered avoidable.
 They still happen, but you can dramatically minimise their impact on your investments by diversifying your holdings widely and globally.
 That way, if some of your holdings are affected by a concentrated risk, you are much better positioned to offset the damage done with other, unaffected holdings.

 Unavoidable Market Risks: At their highest level, market risks are those you face by investing in capital markets in any way, shape or form.
 If you stuff your cash in a safety deposit box, it will still be there the next time you visit it.
 (Its spending power may be eroded due to inflation, but that’s yet another kind of risk, for discussion on a different day).
-Invest in the market and, presto, you’re exposed to market-wide risk that cannot be “diversified away.”
+Invest in the market and, presto, you’re exposed to a market-wide risk that cannot be “diversified away.”

 #4 We Mistreat Risk